-This page is about describing the Bible with words about its authenticity and truthfulness.
+This page is about phrases that describe the Bible's authenticity, trustworthiness, and truthfulness.
 A lot of people are making claims that there were conspiracies that forcibly limited the content to what it is today.
-This is not the place for me to argue against them by way of historical fact, though I can.
+This is not the place for me to use historical facts to argue against them, though I can.
 I will leave you with one thing that can be pretty well demonstrated based on real history.
-By the time the books emerged as started to emerge as Scripture, after 200 AD, Christians still didn't have much central authority beyond one's own diocese.
+By the time the books emerged as started to emerge as Scripture, around 200 AD, Christians still didn't have much central authority beyond one's own diocese.
 They were struggling amongst themselves about the core of the faith, like what Jesus was, and how the Spirit worked in us and in society at large.
 Even their foremost leaders were disputing these things, and would keep doing so for another two centuries.
 The churches knew where they would turn to sort that out: the books they had already learned to trust most from day-to-day experience, the ones that fired their imaginations and shaped their lives in the ways of Christ.
 These became our New Testament.
 They judged that these works told believers what they needed to know to live the faith.
 And the same books taught them how to dialogue and relate with God in their lives.
 They could trust that these books were up to the task ahead of them.
 It's not just the early church that bears witness to its authenticity, it's also the believers since then.

 The words below are a place to start thinking about the Bible, its role in your life and that of believers in Christ as a whole.
 Each term has a different shade of meaning.
-As you think about these words, I hope you'll be challenged to think about the Bible itself, its role in your faith, and how much you actually trust it.
-Please take up this challenge: think prayerfully about the use of each of these words.
+As you think about them, I hope you'll be challenged to think about the Bible itself, its role in your faith, and how much you actually trust it.
+Please take up this challenge: think prayerfully about the use of each of these terms.